fastpm/fastpm/README.rst

 At selected redshifts (`output_redshift`), FastPM writes snapshot in [bigfile]_ format to a path (`write_snapshot`).
 The bigfile format stores data in a sequence of plain binary files and meta data in plain text files.

-The snapshots can be read by nbodykit via the `FastPM` data source plugin, or directly accessed as binary files.
-Position is stored in the unit of Mpc/h, and velocity is stored as peculiar velocity in km/s.
-The attributes of the header block stores the meta data about the simulation.

 C Application Programming Interface
 -----------------------------------